skogsbaer/text-slides/README.md

 The markdown content may use variables like this: ``{{variableName}}`

-The values of the variables are defined in a file `INPUT.yaml`, where `INPUT.md` is the name of the input file.
+The values of the variables are defined in a file `INPUT.yaml`, where `INPUT.md` is the name of the input file or in a file `text-slides.yaml` or in a file `../text-slides.yaml`.

 ## Structuring Code